Ruikang-L23/PBS1_GraduatingBadgers/README.md

 2. Run `npm install` to install necessary dependencies for the frontend.
 3. Run `npm run dev` to start up the frontend on your machine.

 **Normally, you could also navigate to the root of the project and run `docker-compose up` to run both the backend and frontend on Docker.
-However, this isn't completely working yet.**
+However, this isn't completely working yet (more about this at the bottom of this README).**

 ## How the Code Works: